 We offer a tour of the English garden centers, to take stock of their evolution over the past 20 years, to measure their interest and their multiple qualities.

-We start our tour in the heart of the Cotswolds, this beautiful English region located between London and the Pays-de-Galle.
+We start our tour in the heart of the Cotswolds, this beautiful English region located between London and Wales.

 BATSFORD ARBORETUM AND GARDEN CENTER - 09/08/2019